mickpletcher/PiHole/Blocklists/readme.md

 # Pi-hole Blocklist Collection

-A curated collection of 57 blocklist sources used to populate Pi-hole's block list.
-Covers advertising, tracking/telemetry, malicious domains, phishing, scams, fake news, stalkerware, piracy, CNAME cloaking, smart TV tracking, and more.
-All lists are sourced from well-maintained community and security projects and are regularly reviewed and updated.
+A curated collection of 57 blocklist sources for Pi-hole.
+Covers advertising, tracking, telemetry, malicious domains, phishing, scams, fake news, stalkerware, piracy, CNAME cloaking, smart TV tracking, and more.
+All lists are sourced from well-maintained community and security projects.

 > **Disclaimer:** This is a personal curated index of community blocklist sources.
 No blocklist is perfect.
 Review before deploying on production networks.

+---

+## Before You Begin

+**What is a blocklist?**
+A blocklist is a plain text file containing a list of domain names that should be blocked.
+Pi-hole downloads these files, reads every domain name in them, and adds those domains to its block database.
+When a device on your network tries to look up one of those domains, Pi-hole intercepts it and returns nothing, so the ad, tracker, or malicious content never loads.

+**What is gravity?**
+Gravity is Pi-hole's term for the process of downloading all your configured blocklists and compiling them into a single database it can query quickly.
+When you run `pihole -g` or click **Update Gravity** in the admin panel, Pi-hole is fetching fresh copies of every list and rebuilding that database.
+You need to update gravity after adding new lists for them to take effect.

+**What is the gravity database?**
+It is a file at `/etc/pihole/gravity.db` on your Pi-hole device.
+The import scripts in this folder write blocklist URLs directly into that database file.
+That is why they need to be run on the Pi-hole device itself, not on your personal computer.

 ---